-Jo Strang is the Associate Administrator for Railroad Safety/Chief Safety Officer for the Federal Railroad Administration (FRA).
-In her current role, she provides regulatory oversight for rail safety in the United States and oversees the development and enforcement of safety regulations and programs related to the rail industry.
-Under the direction of the White House Office of Science and Technology Policy, Strang also serves as the government-wide co-lead for the critical Safety.Data.Gov initiative.
+Robert C. Lauby has 35 years of railroad and rail transit experience involving safety, security, accident investigation, project management, project engineering, manufacturing, and vehicle maintenance.
+His current position is Associate Administrator for Railroad Safety/Chief Safety Officer with the Federal Railroad Administration (FRA).
+In this role, he provides regulatory oversight for rail safety in the United States and oversees the development and enforcement of safety regulations and programs related to the rail industry.